Making an FOI Application

 Application to amend personal information

-Under freedom of information you may make an application to have documents concerning your personal affairs amended if they are incomplete, incorrect, misleading or out-of-date.
+Under freedom of information you can make an application to have documents concerning your personal affairs amended if they are incomplete, incorrect, misleading or out-of-date.

 You can download the application form for amendment of personal records from the link below.